SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 Examples
-- The [Gene Ontology](https://http://www.geneontology.org/) is the framework for the model of biology.
+- The [Gene Ontology](https://http://www.geneontology.org/) (GO) is the framework for the model of biology.
 The GO defines concepts/classes used to describe gene function, and relationships between these concepts.
-It classifies functions along three aspects:molecular function, cellular component and biological process
+It classifies functions along three aspects: molecular function, cellular component and biological process
--  The [CF (Climate and Forecast) metadata](https://http://cfconventions.org/) are designed to promote the processing and sharing of files created with the NetCDF API.
+-  The [Climate and Forecast (CF) metadata](https://http://cfconventions.org/) are designed to promote the processing and sharing of files created with the NetCDF API.
 The CF conventions are increasingly gaining acceptance and have been adopted by a number of projects and groups as a primary standard.
 The conventions define metadata that provide a definitive description of what the data in each variable represents, and the spatial and temporal properties of the data.
-- The [myGrid ontology](https://http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.118.4077&rep=rep1&type=pdf) is designed to support web service discovery and composition in the bioinformatics domain. myGrid supports in silico experiments in the life sciences, enabling the design and enactment of workflows as well as providing components to assist service discovery, data and metadata management.
+- The [myGrid Ontology](https://http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.118.4077&rep=rep1&type=pdf) is designed to support web service discovery and composition in the bioinformatics domain. myGrid supports in silico experiments in the life sciences, enabling the design and enactment of workflows as well as providing components to assist service discovery, data and metadata management.
 The myGrid ontology is one component in a larger semantic discovery framework for the identification of the highly distributed and heterogeneous bioinformatics services in the public domain.
 - The [Sequence Ontology (SO)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1175956/) is a structured controlled vocabulary for genomic annotation.
 SO provides a common set of terms and definitions that will facilitate the exchange, analysis and management of genomic data.
 - The [Darwin Core](https://http://rs.tdwg.org/dwc/) standard is body of standards.
 It includes a glossary of terms (in other contexts these might be called properties, elements, fields, columns, attributes, or concepts) intended to facilitate the sharing of information about biological diversity by providing reference definitions, examples, and commentaries.